DETAILED ACTION

 Claim(s) 23 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Gorman (US-3802860-A), Coen et al (US-3973942-A), and Pan et al (CN-108675634-A) as applied to claim 1 above, and further in view of Leger et al (GB-1218093-A).

 Regarding claim 23, depending from claim 1, Gorman teaches of a multilayer oil bath of varying compositions for their liquid cooling agent (Col. 8 Line 53-Col. 9 Line 2).
 Coen teaches their liquid cooling agent comprises potassium salts (Col. 3 Line 49-53).
 Modified Gorman does not expressly teach of regeneration material in contact with the liquid cooling agent progressively or at time intervals.
 In related tempering glass art (p.
 1), Leger teaches of providing regeneration material progressively or at time intervals (p.
 3 Left column Line 57-Right column 84) for regenerating potassium ions (p.
 4 right column Line 74-90).
-It would be obvious to one of ordinary skill in the art at the time of invention to modify Gorman so that the liquid cooling agent contain potassium salt that is known to strengthen glass (Leger p.
+It would be obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Gorman so that the liquid cooling agent contain potassium salt that is known to strengthen glass (Leger p.
 5 left column Line 5-12) and a known regeneration material to replenish potassium ions to the liquid (p.
 4 right column Line 80-90).

 "A person of ordinary skill has good reason to pursue the known option within his or her technical grasp.
 If this leads to the anticipated success, it is likely the product not of innovation but of ordinary skill and common sense."
 KSR int'l Co. v.
 Teleflex Inc., 127 S.Ct.
 1727,82 USPQ2d 1385 (2007).